antoniojaneiro/xgboost/README.md

   ## Notebooks

-- **xgboost_gridsearch_cv**: This notebook explores hyperparameter tuning with `GridSearchCV` on the Adult dataset.
-It covers essential machine learning techniques for building XGBoost models, including discussions on data encoding strategies and model evaluation.
+- **xgboost_gridsearch_cv**: This notebook explores hyperparameter tuning with a manual GridSearchCV on the Adult dataset.
+It covers essential machine-learning techniques for building XGBoost models, including discussions on data encoding strategies and model evaluation.

 - **xgboost_optuna**: In this notebook, we take hyperparameter tuning to the next level using Optuna on the Adult dataset.
 The notebook demonstrates building optimized XGBoost models, explores advanced encoding techniques, and evaluates the impact of hyperparameter optimization on model performance.